Animals and art: exploring Siena with kids

 Stepping into Siena’s twisting medieval streets feels like a fairytale at any age, but discovering the stories of the city’s 17 different areas – or contrada – and their symbolic animals makes it a fascinating place to discover with kids.

-It might be smaller than neighbouring Florence – though ancient rivalry continues there with the Sienese convinced of their own city’s superiority – but that makes it less overwhelming to wander around too.
+It might be smaller than neighbouring Florence – though ancient rivalry continues there with the Sienese convinced of their own city’s superiority – but that makes it less overwhelming to wander around Siena with kids too.

 You need sharp eyes though, or a good guide.
 Happily Margarita, our guide from Arianna & Friends, was there to lead us through the maze of alleyways and point out statues whose outstretched arms would guide us back afterwards, so we didn’t miss a detail.